What is an ACH Payment?

 Another benefit of ACH payments is that you can potentially reach a larger audience of customers.
 People can purchase electronically even if they don’t have a credit card, or if they don’t feel safe sharing their card information online.
 Customers will also like the automatic ACH payment feature because they won’t have to keep an eye out for bills, and they don’t have to worry about getting extra fees.

-What do ACH Payments Cost?
+What do Same Day ACH Payments Cost?

 While ACH isn’t free, it is often a more affordable payment option than card payments or wire transfers for small and large businesses alike.
 If you’re a small business, you can expect to pay around $1.00 for every transaction, but if you’re a larger business, that cost can go down as low as $0.11 a transaction.
+Banks and credit unions incur annual fees for participating in the ACH system and may decide whether to pass these costs on to their customers.

 The bottom line is the more transactions you receive through ACH payments, the less you’ll pay for each—especially if you receive a lot of recurring payments.
 Some services may charge a monthly fee on top of per-transaction costs.
 Others charge fees based on a flat percentage fee.
 Some services even include ACH payments in their contracts at no additional cost.
 Whatever you choose, make sure you shop around for the one that works best with your needs and budget.
+Credit unions also incur these fees, and customers should check directly with their credit union regarding any fees associated with ACH transactions.

-ACH Payment Risks
+ACH Transaction Risks

 Since ACH payments are collected in batches three times a day instead of in real time, you run into the risk of your customers’ account being rejected.
 In general, there are four rejection codes that may occur after a transaction: